MaginnGroup/mosdef_cassandra/docs/source/getting_started/quickstart.rst

     methane = mbuild.load("C", smiles=True)

-The ``methane`` object is a single all-atom methane molecule.
-It is an ``mbuild.Compound``. ``methane`` contains particles for each element (C, H, H, H) in the molecule and bonds that describes the particle connectivity.
+``methane`` is a single all-atom methane molecule.
+It is an ``mbuild.Compound``. ``methane`` contains particles for each element (C, H, H, H) in the molecule, coordinates associated with each particle, and the bonds that describe the particle connectivity.
 However, there are no forcefield parameters associated with ``methane``.

 .. note::